What is Quality Monitoring?

 Quality Monitoring and Telephone Payments

-- Keep scorecards simple at first -- five to ten criteria is plenty.
-You can always add more later.
+- Keep the first scorecard short — five to ten items.
+You can always add more once people are used to it.

 Paytia's PCI DSS Level 1 certified platform incorporates quality monitoring as part of its thorough security approach.
 By processing phone payments through DTMF suppression, Paytia ensures card data is protected at every stage.